Alessandro-Dodon/pyvar/examples/README.md

   <details>
   <summary>Show details</summary>

-  If `RUN_LLM_INTERPRETATION = True`, the LLM interpretation runs automatically and a PDF report is generated.
+  If `RUN_LLM_INTERPRETATION = True`, the LLM interpretation runs automatically and a simple PDF report is generated.

   </details>